History of Lebanon Opera House

 In 1951, the Lebanon Improvement Society converted the Opera House into the town movie theater with new seats, a Wurlitzer Theatre Organ, a projection system and screen.
 The movie theater was closed down in 1963 and the facility was relatively unused for six years until Lebanon High School music director Ralph Bowie decided to take down the old screen and start producing high school musicals while making improvements and lobbying City Hall for renovations.

 Bowie’s dedicated efforts ushered in a new era in LOH’s life.
 With the help of local impresario Jack O’Connell and in partnership with Dartmouth College, several professional productions were presented in the venue.
 The facilities proved inadequate, however, and further shows refused to come to Lebanon.

 In 1975 City Hall and LOH were remodeled.
 The improvements allowed live theater to return to LOH and the pre-Broadway run of Moss Hart’s Light Up The Sky was triumphantly presented.
-For the next 16 years, the Opera House served primarily as a venue for school plays and musicals, community groups and municipal meetings, with an occasional bigger production.
-All activities were managed by Ralph Bowie, with help of fellow music teacher Ken Munsey.
+For the next 16 years, the Opera House served primarily as a venue for school plays and musicals, community groups and municipal meetings, with an occasional large-scale production.
+All activities were managed by Ralph Bowie, with help from fellow music teacher Ken Munsey.